 Another common area of real estate litigation involves property line disputes.
 For example, a buyer believes he or she is purchasing more property than the seller actually owns because a neighbor has acquired ownership of a portion of the property by making continuous use of it (e.g., repeated use of a driveway that encroaches on the purchased property).
 Property line issues also arise in large sales of land such as farmland or land for commercial development.
 In some cases, adjusting the sales price can resolve conflicts over easements and property lines.
 However, other cases may require different remedies.

 Construction defects are conditions of a construction project that violate building codes or other regulations, depart from manufacturers’ recommendations or installation requirements, or fail to meet industry standards, causing damage to the property or building.
 They can affect any part of a property — a building’s foundation or roof, or improvements such as driveways, landscaping, retaining walls, and swimming pools.
 These defects can cause serious damage to property.
 They may also require expensive repairs to prevent further damage or make the construction conform to building codes.
-Our San Francisco real estate lawyers have extensive experience assisting clients in obtaining the financial recovery they need to remedy these defects.
+Our San Mateo real estate lawyers have extensive experience assisting clients in obtaining the financial recovery they need to remedy these defects.

 In addition to construction defect litigation, our attorneys represent building owners, subdivision developers, general contractors, subcontractors, and bonding companies in construction law claims involving contract, performance and construction disputes.